-Many of the familiar animals that inhabit the Sawtooth Mountains and valleys are still around, but you are less likely see any of them during the winter.
+Many of the familiar animals that inhabit the Sawtooth Mountains and valleys are still around, but you are unlikely see any of them during the winter.
 Long cold days and very few food sources mean many of our Sawtooth critters migrate or hibernate.
-The creatures who have not left for warmer climates will be hibernating through the area’s coldest months.
+Most creatures who have not left for warmer climates will be hibernating through the area’s coldest months.
 This post is the second in a series of three looking at where our Sawtooth animals are now.

 Black bears pass the winter in dens, under logs, in caves they dig, or in rocky crevices.
-They may have excavated part of their den to enlarge it.
 It is debated whether bears are true hibernators because they tend to wake up far less often than other hibernators.
 The consensus is that bears are just highly efficient hibernators and hibernate differently than most other hibernating animals, mainly rodents.
 Bears can go 100 days without waking, needing to eat, or pass any waste and they are more easy to wake up from hibernation.
 Bears also do not lower their body temperature as much as other hibernators.

 Marmots will spend over half their lives in hibernation and 80% of their lives underground.
 It’s no wonder they are always trying to sun themselves when the weather is good!
 When marmots go into torpor, to hibernate, they lower their body temperature to as low as 41 degrees Fahrenheit and lower their heart rate to 30 beats per minute.
 Their respiratory rate also slows greatly.
 All these physiological traits help the marmots conserve energy.
 When marmots are deep in hibernation they will only rouse themselves to pass waste and warm up their body temperature a bit about every two weeks.
 As spring approaches this will happen more frequently.

 Although we may not see out bears, marmots, and other hibernators, they are still here in the Sawtooths.
 Curled up asleep in dens and burrows, they are passing the coldest months in a deep sleep.
-As we begin to see the flowers bloom and the snow recede each spring, we will also start to glimpse our hibernators again.
+As the flowers bloom and the snow recedes each spring we will also start to glimpse our hibernators again.
 They too are excited for warmer days and finally some food!